Yardang: Formation

+Explaining the formation of yardangs is challenging.
+It occurs due to the coupled evolution of complex flow fields and three-dimensional (3D) topographies in the context of harder or less erodible material embedded in softer material.
+The carving of the geometrical features is generated by differential erosion caused by flow strength, flow funneling, and turbulent wakes.

 Yardangs are formed in environments where water is scarce and the prevailing winds are strong, uni-directional, and carry an abrasive sediment load.
 The wind cuts down low-lying areas into parallel ridges which gradually erode into separate hills that take on the unique shape of a yardang.
 This process yields a field of yardangs of roughly the same size, commonly referred to as a fleet due to their resemblance to the bottoms of ships.
 Alternatively, one can be formed by the migration of a dune that leaves behind a cemented core.
 As the process of formation continues, typically a trough will form around the base of the yardang.
 Most yardang fields are in sand-poor areas, but the associated troughs, especially in grooved terrain, may be invaded by sand.
 Sometimes this sand will accumulate to build shallow moats around the bottom.

 They are more commonly created from softer rock types like siltstone, sandstone, tuff or Ignimbrite, shale, and limestone, but have also been observed in crystalline rocks such as schist and gneiss.